 What is that symbolic of?

-What theme is the author attempting to incorporate in the novel or play?
+What theme is the author attempting to incorporate into the novel?
 Why does the author use a simile here?
 Or a metaphor there?
-What does this difficult vocabulary word mean?
-What's the setting, why might it be an important factor for the novel as a whole?
-What's the overall tone of the novel?
+What does this word mean?
+What's the setting?

+What's the tone?